ZelongGuo/zelongguo.github.io/index.md

 I am a Ph.D candidate of Geodesy/Geophysics in [GFZ German Research Center for Geosciences](https://www.gfz-potsdam.de/en/home/) and [Leibniz University Hannover](https://www.uni-hannover.de/en/).
 Currently I work with Prof. [Mahdi Motagh](https://www.gfz-potsdam.de/en/staff/mahdi-motagh/sec14/) in radar and optical remote sensing for analysis of geohazards group.
 My research interests span geodetic technique, geophysical inversions and the interpretation of geological tectonic deforamtion.

-For my Ph.D, my researches focus on the post- and inter-seismic deformation associated with the 2017 Mw 7.3 Iran-Iraq border (Sarpol-e Zahab) earthquake and the Zagros orogen, combined with geodetic inversion, numerical modeling and the analysis of geological tectonics growth in this region.
+For my Ph.D, my researches focus on earthquake cycle deformation in the Zagros orogen combined with geodetic inversion, numerical modeling and the analysis of geological tectonics growth in this region.

 ### News
 <!-- this is comments -->